tonyhallett/artifacts-url-comments/README.md

 # When
-This action is to be used with a workflow run for a pull request event that is open.
+This action is to be used with a workflow run for a pull request event or push event with the pull number in the commit message ( matches on #*pullnumber*)
-The action can also be used with a repository dispatch of a pull request workflow run [see](https://github.com/tonyhallett/workflow-run-conclusion-dispatch-action).
+The action can also be used with a repository dispatch of a pull request or push workflow run [see](https://github.com/tonyhallett/workflow-run-conclusion-dispatch-action).
 In this case you need to set the input workflowPayload.

 # Behaviour
 Will create comment/s in pull request and / or associated issues containing the url to artifacts from the workflow run being watched.

 # Inputs
+## pull request event only
+pullState is used to restrict the pull requests returned and defaults to open.
+Change to all or closed as necessary

 ## Error behaviour

 The default behaviour is to fail when there are no artifacts - control this with errorNoArtifacts.

+There will be an error if there is no pull request found.
+Set continue-on-error: true in your workflow if the error is to be ignored.
 ## Comment control

 Comments can be created in the pull request and / or associated issues - control with addTo.